redhat-developer/vscode-openshift-tools/README.md

 #### Commands for a Project

    * `Project -> New Component` - Create a new Component from the Project.
-        * git - Use a git repository as the source for the Component.
+        * git - Use a git repository as a source for the Component.
         * binary - Use binary file as a source for the Component
         * local - Use local directory as a source for the Component.
    * `Project -> New Service` - Perform Service Catalog operations when it is enabled.